-India is now the 3rd largest economy in the world in PPP terms, with an estimated GDP of more than US\$ 13 trillion and 5th largest economy in the word in Nominal terms with an estimated GDP of US\$ 3.73 trillion.
-Additionally. the Economic Survey forecasts that India will tend to grow 6.5% in 2023-24. implies This that India's economic growth will be the fastest among major economies.
-India's per capita income of the population has increased by
+the 3rd largest India is now economy in the world Purchasing Power Parity (PPP) terms, with an estimated GDP of more than US \$ 14.59 trillion and 5th largest economy in the word with Nominal terms estimated GDP of US \$ 3.93 trillion.
+Additionally, the Economic Survey forecasts that India will continue to grow at 6.5% to 7% in FY 2024-25.
+This implies that India's economic growth will be the fastest among maior economies.
+India's per capita income of the population has increased by 35%1.

-33.4%.
 As per the Union government, the rise in the per capita income of people has pushed many households into higher income brackets.
+Union Budget 2024-25, presented by the Union Minister of Finance and Corporate Affairs Smt.
+Nirmala Sitharaman, an allocation of Rs.
+11,11,111 crore (US\$ 134 billion) for capital expenditure, which is 3.4% of India's GDP.

-The phenomenal and consistent growth of the Indian economy has resulted in a large number of tax return filers, specially the salaried income tax filers have increased substantially.
-In India, there are over 8.50 crore tax-filers and the salaried employees and managerial personnel constitute the largest segment out of the same.
+The phenomenal and consistent growth of the Indian economy has resulted in a large number of tax return filers, especially the salaried income tax filers have increased substantially.
+In India, there are over 8.50 crore tax-filers, and the salaried employees and managerial personnel constitute the largest segment out of the same.
 Some of the reasons for the increase in the salaried income tax-filers are:

 - ✓ Overall economic growth has resulted in emergence of large mid-income and highly paid executives.
-The services sector has contributed significantly particularly the construction, retail, software, Information Technology, communications, hospitality, infrastructure operations, education, healthcare, digital businesses the BFSI (Banking, Financial Services and Insurance), etc. - ✓ In recent times, there has been a major incentivizing push towards the manufacturing sector and start-ups landscape.
-The concessional tax rate for new manufacturing companies of 15% Performance Linked and Incentive schemes (PLI schemes) for many sectors have resulted in large new investments.
+The services sector has contributed significantly particularly the construction, - retail, software, information technology, communications, hospitality, infrastructure operations, education, healthcare, digital businesses the BFSI (Banking, Financial Services and Insurance), etc. - "The number of startups in India will increase tenfold in the next 4 to 5 years, Union Minister of State for Electronics and IT said recently.
+He further emphasized India's significant achievements in developing unicorns and startups.
+The minister highlighted their successful forays into emerging technology fields like AI, Web 3, and deep tech." - ✓ In recent times, there has been a major push towards incentivizing the manufacturing sector and start-ups landscape.
+The concessional tax rate for new manufacturing companies of 15% and Performance Linked Incentive schemes (PLI schemes) for many sectors have resulted in large new investments.
 India is also known as home to over 100 Unicorns and several Soonicorns which are flush with funds are on a hiring spree.
+As per the PIB Release dated 29 July 2024 issued by the Ministry of Skill Development and Enterpreneurship, there are about 140,803 recognized start-ups registered with Department of Promotion of Industry and Internal Trade (DPIIT).